 Like EMIR, DFA covers over-the-counter derivatives but unlike EMIR it excludes exchange-traded derivatives.

-Our ReportShield™ quality assurance service gives you the ability to demonstrate appropriate control over your reporting obligations.
+Our multi-award winning ReportShield™ quality assurance service gives you the ability to demonstrate appropriate control over your reporting obligations.
 Features include:

-- Accuracy (correctness) testing of all DFA open positions at the trade repository
+- Accuracy testing of all DFA open positions at the trade repository

-- Full governance structure, policy documentation, guidance and training for staff on the reporting obligation
+- Full control framework including governance structure, policy documentation, guidance and training for staff on the reporting obligation

 - Completeness, validity and accuracy of reporting for Parts 43, 45 and 46